Lilith: In American media

-In Western esotericism and modern occultism
+In Western esotericism

-The depiction of Lilith in Romanticism continues to be popular among Wiccans and in other modern Occultism.
+The depiction of Lilith in Romanticism continues to be popular among Wiccans and in other modern occultism.
 A few magical orders dedicated to the undercurrent of Lilith, featuring initiations specifically related to the arcana of the "first mother", exist.
 Two organisations that use initiations and magic associated with Lilith are the Ordo Antichristianus Illuminati and the Order of Phosphorus.
 Lilith appears as a succubus in Aleister Crowley's De Arte Magica.
 Lilith was also one of the middle names of Crowley's first child, Nuit Ma Ahathoor Hecate Sappho Jezebel Lilith Crowley (1904–1906), and Lilith is sometimes identified with Babalon in Thelemic writings.
-Many early occult writers that contributed to modern day Wicca expressed special reverence for Lilith.
+Many early occult writers who contributed to modern day Wicca expressed special reverence for Lilith.
 Charles Leland associated Aradia with Lilith: Aradia, says Leland, is Herodias, who was regarded in stregheria folklore as being associated with Diana as chief of the witches.
 Leland further notes that Herodias is a name that comes from west Asia, where it denoted an early form of Lilith.

 Gerald Gardner asserted that there was continuous historical worship of Lilith to present day, and that her name is sometimes given to the goddess being personified in the coven by the priestess.
 This idea was further attested by Doreen Valiente, who cited her as a presiding goddess of the Craft: "the personification of erotic dreams, the suppressed desire for delights".
+Valiente also falls prey to the misindentification of the Burney Relief as Lilith.
+She identifies Lilith as a 'moon goddess' as well as a patroness of witches.

 In some contemporary concepts, Lilith is viewed as the embodiment of the Goddess, a designation that is thought to be shared with what these faiths believe to be her counterparts: Inanna, Ishtar, Asherah, Anath, Anahita and Isis.
 According to one view, Lilith was originally a Sumerian, Babylonian, or Hebrew mother goddess of childbirth, children, women, and sexuality.

 Raymond Buckland holds that Lilith is a dark moon goddess on par with the Hindu Kali.

-Many theistic Satanists consider Lilith as a goddess.
-She is considered a goddess of independence by those Satanists and is often worshipped by women, but women are not the only people who worship her.
-Lilith is popular among theistic Satanists because of her association with Satan.
-Some Satanists believe that she is the wife of Satan and thus think of her as a mother figure.
+Many theistic Satanists consider Lilith a goddess, with some recognizing her as the patron of strong women and women's rights.
+Lilith is popular among theistic Satanists because of her association with Satan and is most often worshipped by women, but not exclusively.
+Some Satanists believe that she is married to Satan and thus think of her as a mother figure.
 Others base their reverence for her on her history as a succubus and praise her as a sex goddess.
 A different approach to a Satanic Lilith holds that she was once a fertility and agricultural goddess.

-The western mystery tradition associates Lilith with the Qliphoth of kabbalah.
-Samael Aun Weor in The Pistis Sophia Unveiled writes that homosexuals are the "henchmen of Lilith".
-Likewise, women who undergo wilful abortion, and those who support this practice are "seen in the sphere of Lilith".
+The Western mystery tradition associates Lilith with the qlippoth of Kabbalah.
 Dion Fortune writes, "The Virgin Mary is reflected in Lilith", and that Lilith is the source of "lustful dreams".